erahal/Android-Custom-Libraries/README.md

 * Clear single notification
 * Clear all notification

-**DragAndDropBetweenRecyclerViews**: Based on the tutorial in http://android-er.blogspot.com/
+**DragAndDropBetweenRecyclerViews**: Based on the listview tutorial in http://android-er.blogspot.com/

-* Drag and Drop between two Recycler Views
+* Drag and Drop between two Recycler Views for better performance